sylv/lumin/README.md

 5. Change the "Category" to "sonarr" or "radarr" exactly
    1. If you get an error similar to "Failed to authenticate with qBittorrent" its likely because the category does not match the labels configured in lumin.
 If sonarr can't create the label it fails with an auth error.
 6. Click "Test" then "Save"

-### notes

-- running fuse under docker can be tricky, `/mnt:/mnt:rshared` seems to avoid most of the downfalls but prepare yourself for that.
-- the cache uses sparse files which will usually show as the full file size, even if the physical size is much smaller.
-- specifying `LUMIN_TORBOX_PASSWORD` and `LUMIN_TORBOX_USERNAME` can slightly increase performance if you have high ping to torbox, but webdav can cause issues and is less reliable than the CDN directly.

 ## todo